Program - ICPC 2016

 11:00 - 12:30 pm

-Technical Research 1: Code Quality PDFLink
+Technical Research 1: Code Quality PDF

 Room: Trinity | Session Chair: Michele Lanza

-A Textual-based Technique for Smell Detection | PDFLink
+A Textual-based Technique for Smell Detection | PDF

 Fabio Palomba, Annibale Panichella, Andrea De Lucia, Rocco Oliveto, and Andy Zaidman